flosch/pongo2/README.md

 ## Recent API changes within pongo2

-If you're using pongo2, you might be interested in this section.
-Since pongo2 is still in beta, there could be (backwards-incompatible) API changes over time.
+If you're using the `master`-branch of pongo2, you might be interested in this section.
+Since pongo2 is still in development (even though there is a first stable release!), there could be (backwards-incompatible) API changes over time.
 To keep track of these and therefore make it painless for you to adapt your codebase, I'll list them here.

  * Two new helper functions: [`RenderTemplateFile()`](https://godoc.org/github.com/flosch/pongo2#RenderTemplateFile) and [`RenderTemplateString()`](https://godoc.org/github.com/flosch/pongo2#RenderTemplateString).
  * `Template.ExecuteRW()` is now [`Template.ExecuteWriter()`](https://godoc.org/github.com/flosch/pongo2#Template.ExecuteWriter)